aldebaran/libqi/doc/source/api/python/session.rst

 Introduction
 ============

-A session connect to a :py:class:`qi.ServiceDirectory`.
+A session connect to a standalone :py:class:`qi.Session`.
 Once connected the session can:

 - advertise new services using :py:meth:`qi.Session.registerService`
-- get proxy on services using :py:meth:`qi.Session.service`
+- get services using :py:meth:`qi.Session.service`

 Reference
 =========